apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

 	high and the SD will fail.
 Setting that frequency to 400000 removes the problem.
 TODO:  Tune this frequency to some optimal value.

+    Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.